lomodoc/homepage/content/docs/Installation/lomorage-service/installation-ubuntu.md

 #### 3.2 HTTP Listen Port

 Lomod listens on port 8000 by default.
-If it is conflict and you want to specify own listen port, you can add environment variable `LOMOD_PORT_HTTP` in `/etc/profile`.
+If it is conflict and you want to specify own listen port, you can add environment variable `LOMOD_PORT_HTTP` in `/opt/lomorage/etc/environment`.
 For example,

 ```
-echo "export LOMOD_PORT_HTTP=8888" >> /etc/profile
+echo "LOMOD_PORT_HTTP=8888" | tee -a /opt/lomorage/etc/environment
 ```
 ## 4. Run

 Restart Lomorage service: